We give students hands-on experiences for a rewarding future in the agricultural industry.

 Learn the Science — and Business — of Growing Plants

-The Horticultural Science Management degree is for students interested in growing, installing, and/or maintaining ornamentals, landscape plants and edibles.
+The horticultural science management major is for students interested in growing, installing, or maintaining ornamentals, and landscape plants and edibles.
 This program provides a foundation of science-based horticultural knowledge while emphasizing artistic and nutritional principles of plant use.
 The various courses allow students to direct their learning toward ornamentals and landscapes or small-scale farming.
 Internships are required to reinforce classroom principles and vary based on the individual.
-View the semester-by-semester curriculum in Ornamentals and Landscape Technology or Small-Scale Farming.
+View the semester-by-semester curriculum in ornamentals and landscape technology or small-scale farming.

-With this major, you can pursue one of these careers:
+With this major, you can pursue a career as a:

 Turfgrass managers establish and maintain grasses for functional (erosion control), recreational, and ornamental purposes.
-They manage people and budgets and use their knowledge of plants and soils to produce high-quality, visually-appealing turfgrass areas.
+They manage people and budgets and use their knowledge of plants and soils to produce high-quality, visually appealing turfgrass areas.
 There are ample employment opportunities for well-trained managers in this industry.
-View the semester-by-curriculum.
+View the semester-by-semester curriculum.

 - Lawn Care

 - Golf Course Superintendent

 - Sod Production and Installation

 Emily Erickson serves as the coordinator and advisor for the turfgrass management degree program.